Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 A rare feed variant (illustrated below on a Golden Brown Pearl Admiral); used c.
 1939-1940 by Sheaffer, fashioned to Sheaffer’s standard comb-feed design of that period, but made of a gray plastic material instead of the usual black hard rubber.
 See also feed, white feed.

 |greasy||Colloquial adjective describing an ink that lubricates extremely well.
 (Note that there is no actual grease in fountain pen ink.)|

 A chasing pattern used by Wahl on metal pens, with lines in a Greek Key design.
 Shown here is a close-up of the Grecian Border pattern.
 See also Greek Key.

-An ancient Grecian design element, shown to the right in a simple early form.
+An ancient Grecian design element, shown below in a simple early form.
 Various pen manufacturers have adapted the Greek Key as a motif on chased and engraved pen bodies (e.g., the Grecian Border pattern used by Wahl, illustrated above) and on cap bands (notably Omas).
 See a photo of a Wyvern pen with a Greek Key band at Deco band.
 See also Gothic.

 An alloy of gold, copper, and silver in which silver is predominant; has a slightly greenish yellow color.
 Frequently used decoratively together with rose gold as shown on the Parker 61 Heirloom cap below.
 See also gold, rose gold.